dotnet/android-samples/wear/WatchFace/README.md

 ---
 name: Xamarin.Android - WatchFace
-description: WatchFace is a sample app that accompanies the article, Creating a Watch Face.
-This sample demonstrates how to use CanvasWatchFaceService and...
+description: "Demonstrates how to use CanvasWatchFaceService and CanvasWatchFaceService.Engine to implement a custom Android Wear watch face"
 page_type: sample
 languages:
 - csharp